Elozi/simple_shell/README.md

-# Remi Oni and Tolulope Fakunle Shell
+# Ogbogo Abigail and Emmanuel Ogungbamila shell

 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)

 ### Description

-Remi Oni and Tolulope Fakunle Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Abigail Ogbogo and Emmanuel Ogungbamila Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 ### Installation